Technologicat/unpythonic/doc/features.md

 This is the pure-Python API of `unpythonic`.
 Most features listed here need no macros, and are intended to be used directly.

 The exception are the features marked **[M]**, which are primarily intended as a code generation target API for macros.
 See the [documentation for syntactic macros](macros.md) for details.
 Usually the relevant macro has the same name as the underlying implementation; for example, `unpythonic.do` is the implementation, while `unpythonic.syntax.do` is the macro.
 The purpose of the macro layer is to improve ease of use by removing accidental complexity, thus providing a more human-readable source code representation that compiles to calls to the underlying API.
-If you don't want to depend on MacroPy, feel free to use also these APIs as defined below (though, this may be less convenient).
+If you don't want to depend on `mcpyrate`, feel free to use also these APIs as defined below (though, this may be less convenient).

 ### Features